podolskiya/Life-Expectancy-and-GDP/README.md

 * Normalize/standardize the data if necsesary for better analyzis.
 * Identify and handle outliers that might affect the analysis.
 ### 2. Statistical Analysis
-* Perform statistical tests to quantify the relationship between GDP and life expectancy and Liberties.
+* Perform statistical tests to quantify the relationship between GDP and Life Expectancy and Liberties.
+  * Simple linear regression: GDP and Life Expectancy, GDP and Liberties, Life Expectancy and Liberties
+  * Multiple linear regression: What is the effect of Liberties and GDP on Life Expectancy
+  * Pearson's r: Life Expectancy and Liberties
 * Conduct regression analysis to model the relationship between these variables.
 ### 3. Data Visualization
 * Create visualizations using libraries such as Pltly